 Boyd R. Buser, DO

-Boyd R. Buser, DO, an AOA board-certified physician in osteopathic manipulative medicine and family medicine, is the immediate past president of the AOA.
+Boyd R. Buser, DO, an AOA board-certified physician in osteopathic manipulative medicine and family medicine, is a past president of the AOA.

-Dr. Buser serves as the vice president for health affairs and dean of the University of Pikeville-Kentucky College of Osteopathic Medicine (UP-KYCOM).
-He also serves as professor of osteopathic principles and practice, and professor of family medicine at UP-KYCOM.
+Dr. Buser recently retired as the vice president for health affairs and dean of the University of Pikeville Kentucky College of Osteopathic Medicine (UP-KYCOM).
 Previously he served as the interim vice president and dean of the University of New England College of Osteopathic Medicine in Biddeford, Maine, as well as associate dean for clinical affairs.

 A fellow of the American College of Osteopathic Family Physicians, Dr. Buser is past president of the American Academy of Osteopathy (AAO).
 In addition, he is a past chair of the National Board of Osteopathic Medical Examiners (NBOME) and was a founding member of the Board of Directors of the Osteopathic International Alliance.
 From 2011-2013, Dr. Buser served as co-chair of the Blue Ribbon Commission for the Advancement of Osteopathic Medical Education.
 He also served as a member of the AMA’s Current Procedural Terminology (CPT) Editorial Panel from 2007-2015.